dfuentes87/linux-sysadmin-questions/README.md

 </details>

 <details>
-<summary><b>Provide a general explanation of how SSL works.</b></summary><br>
+<summary><b>Provide a general explanation of how SSL works.</b></summary>

-SSL (Secure Sockets Layer) is a protocol used to establish a secure and encrypted communication between a client and a server over the internet.
-It was replaced by TLS (Transport Layer Security), but the term SSL is still often used.

-When a client (such as a web browser) initiates an SSL connection to a server, the following process takes place:

-1. The client sends a request to the server to initiate an SSL connection.
-2. The server responds with its SSL certificate, which contains a public key and other information about the certificate holder.
+**SSL/TLS** creates an encrypted channel between a client and a server.

+* The client connects and the server presents a certificate proving its identity.
-3. The client verifies the certificate's validity by checking it against a list of trusted root certificates installed on the client's device.
+* The client verifies the certificate against trusted authorities.
-4. The client generates a session key, encrypts it using the server's public key, and sends it to the server.
-5. The server decrypts the session key using its private key.
-6. The client and server use the session key to encrypt and decrypt data exchanged during the session.
+* A key exchange takes place so both sides agree on a shared secret.
+* That shared secret is then used for fast symmetric encryption of all further traffic.

+This ensures confidentiality, integrity, and authentication of the communication.
+SSL is the old name; today it is replaced by TLS.

 </details>